-Applied to AI risks in particular, this means that instead of betting on the unlikely case that we will get everything right, suffering-focused AI safety – i.e., approaches aimed at preventing some of the worst failure modes – seem promising, especially as a first step or first priority.
+Applied to AI risks in particular, this means that instead of betting on the unlikely case that we will get everything right, worst-case AI safety – approaches informed specifically by considerations of minimizing the probability of the worst failure modes – seem promising, especially as a first step or first priority.

 Partly due to the reasons described above (psychological factors, unawareness of some potential sources of astronomical future suffering, and undue disregard of model uncertainty or the possibility of black swans), efforts to reduce risks of astronomical suffering appear neglected.
 So far, the Foundational Research Institute is the only organization that has made this their main focus area.11